-- Linear Amortized Cost (LAC) The premium or discount (the difference between the payment and the repayment amounts) is distributed over the term on a linear basis; - Market approach / market value uses prices and other relevant information generated by market transactions involving identical or comparable (similar) assets, liabilities, or a group of assets and liabilities; - Lower of cost or market (LCM) The lower of the acquisition price or market value is used for valuation.
+- Market approach / market value uses prices and other relevant information generated by market transactions involving identical or comparable (similar) assets, liabilities, or a group of assets and liabilities; - Lower of cost or market (LCM) The lower of the acquisition price or market value is used for valuation.

-In the local financial statements of LFL the LAC approach is used for the valuation of the Bonds, and the LCM approach is used for the valuation of the Collective Investment Undertakings and the Derivatives.
+In the local financial statements of LFL the SAC approach is used for the valuation of the Bonds, and the LCM approach is used for the valuation of the Collective Investment Undertakings and the Derivatives.
 Assets held for index-linked and unit-linked contracts are valued at market value according to the market approach.